 The key to success when looking for job opportunities is to adequately prepare.
 There’s no “wingin’ it” when it comes to your future career.
-Those individuals you may be networking with on Tuesday, September 19th at the Engineering Career Fair may very well be the people who help you toward getting your dream job.
+Those individuals you may be networking with on Wednesday, February 7th at the Engineering Career Fair may very well be the people who help you toward getting your dream job.

 Fortunately, Mizzou Libraries and the College of Engineering have some great resources to ace your first networking event:

 Lafferre Hall is notoriously confusing with its winding halls and multitude of classrooms and labs.
 With the construction finally complete, we updated the floor maps to help you find where you are going!
 Download them to your phone or print them off from your computer.
 Paper versions of these maps are available for you to take from the Engineering Library & Technology Commons check out desk.